Xlinka/Resonite-Active-Session-Bot/README.md

-# NeosVR Active Session Bot
+# Resonite Active Session Bot

-Neos Active Session Bot is a Discord bot that periodically fetches information about active sessions from the Neos API and posts it to a designated channel on a Discord server.
+Resonite Active Session Bot is a Discord bot that periodically fetches information about active sessions from the Neos API and posts it to a designated channel on a Discord server.

 ## Usage